eos/eos/doc/use-cases.rst

 *******************

 EOS can infer parameters based on a database of experimental or theoetical constraints and its built-in observables.
-The examples following in this section illustrate how to find a specific constraint from the list of all built-in observables, construct an :class:`Analysis <eos.Analysis>` object that represents the statistical analysis, and infer mean value and standard deviation of a list of parameters.
+The examples following in this section illustrate how to find a specific constraint from the list of all built-in constraints, construct an :class:`Analysis <eos.Analysis>` object that represents the statistical analysis, and infer mean value and standard deviation of a list of parameters through optimization or Monte Carlo methods.

 .. note::